-The paper is expected to be no more than 6 pages, typed and double-spaced.
-The paper should follow the format guidelines of the journal American Anthropologist.
 Pick a topic/case study of your choice but approved ahead of time.
-Detailed directions and a list of suggested topics will be forthcoming in the next few weeks.
-To facilitate your paper writing, students are expected to submit a brief proposal, outlining the paper topic and key sources.
-The paper is worth 10 % of the final grade.
+To facilitate your presentation, students are expected to submit a brief proposal, outlining the topic and key sources.
+The presentation is worth 20 % of the final grade.

 Because of the discussion-oriented nature of the class, students will be graded on the quality of class participation.
 Participation is a constructive activity, which means that you must not only have interesting and useful things to contribute to the discussion but also remain sensitive to others in the classroom.
-Being disrespectful of other's opinions or hogging the spotlight are just as bad as not saying anything.
+Being disrespectful of other's opinions or hogging the spotlight is just as bad as not saying anything.
 Your participation grade is worth 20 %; this is not a trivial component of the course.
 Attendance to the class is also worth 20 %.